Skip to main content

 3. Default mode configurations

 This means that project-specific configurations will override global configurations, which in turn override default configurations.
-You can override any default mode (like "code", "debug", etc.) by including a mode with the same slug in either your global or project-specific configuration.
+You can override any default mode (like code, debug, architect, ask, orchestrator (aka Boomerang Mode)) by including a mode with the same slug in either your global or project-specific configuration.

 • Note on Instruction Files: Within the loading of mode-specific instructions from the filesystem, the directory .roo/rules-{mode-slug}/ takes precedence over the single file .roorules-{mode-slug} found in the workspace root.